Raksha-17/Airbnb-JerseyCity-Case-Study/README.md

 ![Screenshot 2023-10-27 12 37 04 PM](https://github.com/Raksha-17/Airbnb-JerseyCity-Case-Study/assets/146487383/c7da7fee-7bf9-42b0-93ca-ba487376506c)

 hosts with instant book enabled seems to be more available, which means they get less reservations.
-- again, I see the missing opportunity - hosts are not charging premium for the convenience that comes with instant book
-- Airbnb should work on making their hosts better informed in terms of pricing, also incentivize hosts by optimizing search results etc

 ## Share